Tuberculosis (TB) Testing

 Other Resources for Providers

-2024-2025 Kansas City Area Tuberculosis Outbreak
+2024-2025 Kansas City Area Tuberculosis Outbreak Declared Over

-Learn more about the Kansas City Area TB Outbreak on the KDHE website.
+Learn more on the KDHE website.